 When we make any change, it’s normal to occasionally toggle back to some old habits or patterns.
 If you’re struggling with the practice of mindful eating, also known as intuitive eating, at home, this “refresher course” may help you get back into the practice.
 As the word “practice” implies, this is something we need to do over and over again before it becomes second nature.
 So let’s go over the basics to help you continue your practice of mindful eating.

-Green Mountain’s Three Principles of Mindful Eating
+Practice Green Mountain’s Three Principles of Mindful Eating

 - Are you getting clear hunger cues from your body?

-- Would reviewing the hunger and satisfaction scale in your Green Mountain at Fox Run notebook help?
-(Nutrition, page 2)
+- Would reviewing the hunger and satisfaction scale notebook help?

 That is, do you wait too long to eat?
 Or are there points in your day/week when you never allow your body to tell you it’s hungry (i.e., you’re eating too often)?

 For example, do you feel hungrier when you don’t sleep well or when you’re going through PMS?

 If you are in fact using hunger as your primary cue to eat, then move on to reflect on the second principle: Eat what you want.

 Example: I always want something salty and crunchy mid-afternoon.
 When I have no snacks at work, I’m tempted to hit a vending machine for chips.
 Since I recognize salty and crunchy as a common craving, I plan to bring salted pistachios and whole grain crackers to work.
 Both satisfy that craving but are a more wholesome choice than chips every day.

 If so, consider the 3 T’s of food: taste, texture and temperature.
 Granted these are not the only qualities of food, but they are easy to remember and may help you pinpoint what you want before you start eating.

 We’re not talking about trigger foods but foods that you enjoy eating in moderation.
 If there is nothing at home we’re interested in eating, we may end up substitute eating or going out for food, which may actually mean we end up eating greater quantities.